wmde/wikidata-wikibase-architecture/systems/Query/05-Building_Block_View.md

 | TurtleDumpConverter | Convert Wikibase Repository [RDF](./../../Glossary.md#rdf) triples into different triples for Blazegraph in a [Hadoop](./../../Glossary.md#hadoop) cluster |

 ## Updating

+The Updating system curently exists in 3 different flavours, which are used in different deployments.
+Only 1 of these update paths is needed in each deployment.

 ![](./diagrams/05-01-updating.drawio.svg)